-Elena Letona, former executive director of Centro Presente, Inc., spoke at Third Sector New England’s 11th Nonprofit Workout Luncheon Plenary (November 17, 2007) about non-profit organizational leaders’ need to derive their “power” from constituent leadership.
+Elena Letona, former executive director of Centro Presente, Inc., spoke at TSNE MissionWorks’s 11th Nonprofit Workout Luncheon Plenary (November 17, 2007) about non-profit organizational leaders’ need to derive their “power” from constituent leadership.

 Thank you.
 Buenas tardes y buen provecho.

 I think I want to start [my presentation] by putting out there very honestly that the concept of leadership can be somewhat paradoxical in the concept of community, especially when the opening principle behind an organizing process is the dignity of every single human being and the importance of hearing the voices of every single person.
 In other words, democracy.

 Leadership conjures up images of powerful, charismatic individuals: the chief, the president, the board president, the executive director.
 And this can often be antithetical to the concept of community – of building community, of organizing a community.
 Yet, the community is made up of people.
 A vibrant healthy community is made up of conscious, active, engaged people.

 Routed in the Community

 So what does leadership in the context of community look like?
 In the case of Centro Presente, the organization I so proudly direct, we have been around for over 26 years.
 And over that time, we have managed to keep a sense of being rooted in the community.

 We have had ups and downs, ups and lows, different levels of being rooted in that community.
 But about six years ago, we began a process that we call our transformational process to become an organization of the Latino immigrant community.
 Literally, to become an organization that belongs to the community to whom we are accountable.
 One of the most important concepts in that transformational process is asking ourselves a series of questions.
 What is our view?
 What is our opinion?
 What are our feelings about the community in which we work?